doppllib/DroidconDopplExample/README.md

 export J2OBJC_HOME=[dist dir]

-[dist dir] is the path where you installed the j2objc zip
+[dist dir] is the absolute path where you installed the j2objc zip

-Add the following to local.properties
+Add the following to local.properties in the project directory

 ```
 sdk.dir=[android sdk dir]